mainmatter/mainmatter.com/src/workshops/design-system-kickoff-interface-inventory.md

 og:
   image: /assets/images/workshops/design-system-kickoff-interface-inventory/og-image.jpg
 topics:
-  - heading: People, process, and tools
+  - title: People, process, and tools
     text: >
       Establish which core features in the user journey should be prioritized, clarify ownership and team communication, agree on criteria and a toolset.
-  - heading: UI patterns
+  - title: UI patterns
     text: >
       Go over different user interface pattern types: functional, perceptual, platform-specific, domain-specific, persuasive.
-  - heading: Hands-on work
+  - title: Hands-on work
     text: >
       Divide and categorize screenshots of core features of your web interface by functional categories (e.g. buttons, forms, navigation, typography, lists) and intended use.
-  - heading: Naming convention
+  - title: Naming convention
     text: >
       Discuss naming as a shared language and mental model.
 We will go over naming conventions and practice naming interface components.
-  - heading: Share and learn
+  - title: Share and learn
     text: >
       Share and discuss our findings and rationale, as well as which patterns we would keep, merge, and discard.
-  - heading: Next steps
+  - title: Next steps
     text: >
       We'll share crucial steps that help us succeed when transitioning an organization to a design system.